Brightify/Cuckoo/README.md

 # After running once, locate `GeneratedMocks.swift` and drag it into your Xcode test target group.
 ```

-**WARNING**: To make your mocking journey easier, make absolutely sure that the run script is above the `Compile Sources` phase.
+**IMPORTANT**: To make your mocking journey easier, make absolutely sure that the run script is above the `Compile Sources` phase.

 Input files can be also specified directly in `Run script` in `Input Files` form.

 Note: All paths in the Run script must be absolute.
 Variable `PROJECT_DIR` automatically points to your project directory.
 **Remember to include paths to inherited Classes and Protocols for mocking/stubbing parent and grandparents.**

 #### Carthage